DhanushThirugnana/poker-hand-prediction/README.md

 ### Dataset
 The dataset can be obtained [here](https://archive.ics.uci.edu/ml/datasets/Poker+Hand).
 Open the [Data Folder](http://archive.ics.uci.edu/ml/machine-learning-databases/poker/), download and extract the zip file.
-The dataset should contain a _household_power_consumption.txt_ text file.

 1. Relevant Information:
      Each record is an example of a hand consisting of five playing
      cards drawn from a standard deck of 52.
 Each card is described